 Andrew is extensively involved in teaching reproduction, genetics and cancer at the University of Auckland.

 Andrew began at Otago University with a degree in Physical Education, and BSc (Hons) and PhD in Biochemistry.
 He was awarded the Nuffield Medical Fellowship in 1992, and spent three years in Oxford, UK, studying the genetics of ovarian cancer, before being appointed to Auckland University as a Lecturer.
-Andrew has served as Deputy Head of Department of Obstetrics and Gynaecology, President of the New Zealand branch of the Human Genetics Society of Australasia, Deputy-Chairperson of the Advisory Committee for Assisted Reproductive Technologies and as Associate Editor for the Human Reproduction journal.
-He is currently Director of the Bachelor of Medical Sciences Honours programme, on the Editorial Board for the Human Fertility journal and is a Trustee for the Nurture Foundation for Reproductive Research.
+Andrew served as Deputy Head of Department of Obstetrics and Gynaecology (2001-2013), President of the New Zealand branch of the Human Genetics Society of Australasia (2002-2004), Deputy-Chairperson of the Advisory Committee for Assisted Reproductive Technologies (2006-2012), Associate Editor for the Human Reproduction journal (2004-2013), Associate Editor for Human Fertility journal (2012-2021) and was a Trustee for the Nurture Foundation for Reproductive Research.
+Andrew is an Associate Editor for the Human Reproduction Update and Clinical Genetics journals, on the board of the charity Breast Cancer Cure, and Acting Director of the Centre for Cancer Research.

 Andrew has been the Associate Dean (Research) at the Faculty of Medical and Health Sciences since 2013.